 ‘Our program,’ he told me, ‘ highlights the growing emphasis on healthy living.
 It represents a shift that’s happening world wide.
 Looking at more lifestyle related issues that used to be thought of as preventative medicine.
 Now we’re thinking about them as treatments.
 Many of of our participants are now able to get out of their chairs and carry their shopping bags with ease while a few have been able to throw away their walking sticks.
 Some become stronger than their children.’

 ‘And better pallbearers for their friends no doubt.’

 I had always dreaded the thought of being shackled down in a hospital.
 This is what happens to me now on a regular basis.
 My left foot flies involuntarily not over a cuckoo’s nest but off the pedal of the hip machine.
-To stop this my trainers strap it down with velcro, a material whose strength I had my doubts about at first.
+To stop this my trainers strap it down with velcro, a material whose usefulness I was in two minds about at first.
 I never thought it would catch on.

 The Strong Centre uses prescriptive exercise (weights, aerobics and balance), with a wide array of equipment, to treat chronic disease and disability.
 Older people are much less likely to be be subject to falls and fractures if they are involved in strength and balance training.

 ‘Aerobic exercise,’ said Dr. Singh, ‘going for runs around the block or some laps in the pool, doesn’t prevent this.
 The relative benefit of resistance versus aerobic training is weighted very heavily towards resistance training the older you get.
 If you are a betting person, strength training is the way to go.
 It maintains and increases bone density, vital in overcoming the effects of osteoporosis.